avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week11/15-UserInterfaces.md

 ## 15. User Interfaces

 **Attention!
 A part of the user interface tests opens a user interface and uses your mouse to click on the user interface components.
-When you are executing user interface tests, do not use your mouse!**Attention
+When you are executing user interface tests, do not use your mouse!**

 So far, our programs have only been composed of application logic and text user interface which made use of application logic.
 In a couple of exercises we have also got a graphical user interface, but they had usually been created for us.
 Next, we see how we can create graphical user interfaces in Java.